cgrymala/post-content-shortcodes/readme.txt

 * post_parent => null
 * post_status => 'publish'
 * exclude_current => true
+* blog_id => 0

-The last argument shown is not a standard argument for the `get_posts()` function.
+The `exclude_current` argument is not a standard argument for the `get_posts()` function.
 It is a custom argument for this plugin.
 When that argument is set to `true`, the current page or post will be excluded from the list of posts.
 If it is set to `false`, `"false"` or `0`, the current page or post will be included in the post list.

+The `blog_id` argument is also not standard.
+That argument allows you to pull a post from a site other than the current site when using WordPress multisite.
+Simply set that argument to the ID of the site from which you want to pull the post, and the post with the `id` you specify will be pulled from the blog/site with the `blog_id` you specify.

 To read more about the other arguments, please [visit the codex page for the `get_posts()` function](http://codex.wordpress.org/Function_Reference/get_posts).

 If you are looking to display a list of attachments in a post, rather than displaying a list of posts or pages, you might want to check out the [List Attachments Shortcode plugin](http://wordpress.org/extend/plugins/list-attachments-shortcode/) instead.

+**Multisite - Pulling Posts From Another Blog**

+To pull a list of posts from another blog, simply provide the blog's ID as the `blog_id` argument in the shortcode.
+With that argument, this plugin will pull a list of posts that match the other criteria you provided.
+If the `blog_id` argument is provided, and the `blog_id` doesn't match the ID of the current blog, the `exclude_current` argument will be ignored (otherwise, this plugin would automatically exclude whatever post on the other blog happens to have the same ID as the current post).

+When the list is displayed, shortlinks (that blog's URL with `?p=[post_id]`) will be used, rather than the proper permalink, since it would require a lot more resources to build the proper permalink.

+The usage would look something like:

+`
+[post-list blog_id=12 post_type="page"]
+`

+When displaying a post list, you can use any `post_type` that is registered on that blog (that post_type does not have to be registered on the current site).

+To display the content of a single post from another blog, again, simply provide the blog's ID as the `blog_id` argument.
+That will pull the content of that post.
+Unfortunately, at this time, there is no way to invoke all of the plugins from the blog from which you're pulling the content, so any shortcodes, filters, etc. that may be active on the source blog will not be parsed when the content is displayed on the current blog.
+Obviously, if all of the same plugins and themes are active (or, if any plugins/themes that introduce shortcodes and filters are active) on both the source blog and the current blog, then there is nothing to worry about.

+The usage would look something like:

+`
+[post-content blog_id=12 id=25]
+`

+That would pull the content for the post with an ID of 25 from the blog with an ID of 12.

 == Installation ==